'Helicopter money' is not manna from heaven, Bundesbank chief says

-BERLIN "Helicopter money", or free cash dished out to citizens in a bid to stimulate spending and inflation, would end up costing euro zone states and therefore also cost taxpayers, the head of Germany's central bank said in an interview with a group of regional German newspapers.
+BERLIN "Helicopter money", or free cash dished out to citizens in a bid to stimulate spending and inflation, would end up costing euro zone states and therefore taxpayers, the head of Germany's central bank said in an interview with German newspapers.

-After years of increasingly desperate attempts to kick-start growth, some bankers and finance officials fear monetary policy is running out of effective ammunition and future stimulus efforts could even be harmful.
+After years of increasingly desperate attempts to kick-start growth, some bankers and finance officials fear policymakers are running out of effective ammunition and future stimulus efforts could even be harmful.
 Economists say "helicopter money" would be a last resort.

 "Ultimately euro zone states and therefore taxpayers would end up having to bear the costs because there wouldn't be central bank profits for a long time," said Weidmann, who is also on the European Central Bank's (ECB) decision-making Governing Council.

-Weidmann said the decision of whether to give money to citizens and how to do it was highly politicized and should be handled by governments and parliaments.
+The central bank's chief economist Peter Praet had said in a newspaper interview published on Friday that, under extreme circumstances, such a policy could be considered by the euro zone central bank.

-Central banks do not have a mandate for that, partly because it would lead to massive redistribution, he added.
+Weidmann, who has long been critical of some of the ECB's extraordinary policy moves, said a decision on giving money to citizens was highly politicized and should be handled by governments and parliaments.

 "That would be nothing other than completely mixing monetary policy and fiscal policy and would not be compatible with central bank independence," he said.